INTERVIEW WITH HELLE CARLSTEDT

 My name is Helle Carlstedt!
 I am 30 years old, originally from Uppsala but now live in a house outside of Stockholm with my little family!
 I own and operate Vida Pole at Kungsholmen in Stockholm together with the world’s best Lenita Valencia Lopez.
 So I work with everything from marketing, finance, recruitment and training, team building, course planning and other admin – all in one!
 It really is the world’s most fun job.
 Now I also have my little daughter Juni with me at work in the days when she is not home with her dad and the same with Lenita who has her little Noeli!
 It is really cosy.

 How did you get started with dancing pole dance?
-What made you wanting to continue with it?
+What made you want to continue with it?

 I have danced my entire life but came to a point where I felt I wanted something new.
 I had long been looking at pole dance and felt that it could really be my thing, but had never gotten myself to try it.
 So in the end I booked a private lesson and basically explained that I wanted to learn all at once, because I was so eager!
 And I fell handless from the first moment.
 Funny enough, we booked the lesson on my birthday by chance – and in hindsight it feels a bit symbolic and fun considering that my new self was somehow born that day!